 In terms of Section 134(5) of the Companies Act 2013 your Directors would like tostate:

-(a) that in the preparation of the annual financial statements for the year ended 31stMarch 2016 the applicable accounting standards have been followed along with proper explanation relating tomaterial departures if any;
+(a) that in the preparation of the annual financial statements for the year ended 31stMarch 2019 the applicable accounting standards read with requirements set out underschedule III to the Act have been followed along with proper explanation relating tomaterial departures if any;

-(b) that such accounting policies as mentioned in the Notes to the Financial Statementshave been selected and applied consistently and judgments and estimates have been madethat are reasonable and prudent so as to give a true and fair view of the state of affairsof the Company as at 31st March 2016 and of the profit of the Company for theyear ended on that date;
+(b) that such accounting policies as mentioned in the Notes to the Financial Statementshave been selected and applied consistently and judgments and estimates have been madethat are reasonable and prudent so as to give a true and fair view of the state of affairsof the Company as at 31st March 2019 and of the profit/(loss) of the Companyfor the year ended on that date;

 (c) that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-(d) that the portannual financial statements have been prepared on a going concern basis;
+(d) that the annual financial statements have been prepared on a going concern basis;

 (e) that proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively; and